-Alternative Action Impact Severity Impoundment Closure Alternative B Closure-by-Removal of APC No impact.
+Alternative Action Impact Severity Landfill Expansion Alternative B Expansion of Landfill and Ancillary Facilities Relocation of 3 historic cemeteries.
+Potential adverse effect to NRHP-potentially eligible cemeteries, mitigated in consultation with the SHPO and tribes by delineation of graves, historical and genealogical research on the persons buried in each, public notice, efforts to contact any living relatives, relocation of graves to a cemetery identified by TVA, analysis of remains, and installation of interpretive signage or marker.
+Construction and Oper ration of Beneficial Re-use Proc essing Facility Alternative B Construction and Operation of a Beneficial Re-use Processing Facility Potential impacts to historic properties based on final site location.
 No effect.
-Landfill Expansion Alternative B Expansion of Landfill and Ancillary Facilities Relocation of 3 historic cemeteries.
-Potential adverse effect to NRHP-eligible cemeteries, mitigated by delineation of graves, historical and genealogical research on the persons buried in each, public notice, efforts to contact any living relatives, relocation of graves to a cemetery identified by TVA, and installation of interpretive signage or marker.
-Construction and Ope ration of Beneficial Re-use Proc essing Facility Alternative B Construction and Operation of a Beneficial Re-use Processing Facility Potential impacts to historic properties based on final site location.
-No effect.
 Preferred site would be previously disturbed and avoid any previously identified NRHP listed or eligible sites.
 Transport of CCR Alternative B (Option 1) Transport of CCR to Onsite Landfill Onsite transport on existing haul roads.
 No effect.
 Alternative B (Option 2) Transport of CCR to Beneficial Re-use Processing Facility Offsite transport of CCR along existing roadways.
 No effect.
 Alternative B (Option 2) Transport of CCR not Suitable for Beneficial Re-use Offsite transport of CCR along existing roadways.
 No effect.

-Alternative Action Impact Severity

-Transport of Borrow

-Alternative B Truck transport of borrow to GAF from TVA-owned borrow site Offsite transport of borrow on existing roadway.
+Transport of Borrow Alternative B Truck transport of borrow to GAF from TVA-owned borrow site Offsite transport of borrow on existing roadway.
 No effect.